 To tap into this upswing in at-home consumption, beverage companies are using social platforms to build brand-based communities, instead of encouraging a purely transactional relationship with their consumers.

-Over-Indulging and Healthy Eating have nearly equal SOV (12% and 13% respectively), highlighting divisions in consumption behavior.
-Mentions related to over-indulging often has a more humorous tone, while emphasizing the comfort food and snacks have created during the quarantine.
+Overindulging and healthy eating have nearly equal SOV (12% and 13% respectively), highlighting divisions in consumption behavior.
+Mentions related to overindulging often have a more humorous tone, while emphasizing the comfort that food and snacks have created during the quarantine.

 - Address new quarantine behaviors—including the increase in, and ironic celebration of, consumer eating & snacking

 - Highlight creative ways to incorporate your products as ingredients in cooking & baking projects

 - Consumers are increasingly concerned about sustainability, so provide guidance about how to reduce food and packaging waste